-There’s only a few selected flights that go to and from Easter Island, and we arrived on the earliest flight.
+There are only a few selected flights that go to and from Easter Island, and we arrived on the earliest flight.
 To fly to Easter Island was about a 6-hour-long flight from Santiago, Chile.
-Getting off the airplane was not as typical as it is in the states, they had a large folding wheelchair that five people carried us down stairs.
-The airplane did have an isle chair aboard for bathroom use as well.
+Getting off the airplane was not as typical as it is in the States, they had a large folding wheelchair that five people carried us downstairs.
+The airplane did have an aisle chair aboard for bathroom use as well.

 Navigating Easter Island Attractions

-In fact, there was no designated, handicap parking on the island; not in the town or at attractions.
+There was no designated, handicapped parking on the island; not in the town or at attractions.
 Most of the attractions are accessible to a point.
 When I say “accessible,” it means because of the barrier-free, hard-packed dirt paths with some overlaying rocks.
 Some paths were hilly, but often, strangers usually asked if we needed help going up hills.
 Many of the Moai statues can be seen from the road or parking lot.
 You cannot touch the Moai, but you can get very close at some of the sites.